RedisLabs/redislabs-docs/content/kubernetes/architecture/_index.md

 ---
-Title: Redis Enterprise Software on Kubernetes architecture
+Title: Redis Enterprise for Kubernetes architecture
 linkTitle: Architecture
 description: This section provides an overview of the architecture and considerations for Redis Enterprise on Kubernetes.
 weight: 11